evkx/evkx.github.io/content/models/ford/f150_lightning/F150_Lightning_Extended_Range/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the  onboard charger supports up to 19,2KW charging.
+For level 1 and level 2 AC charging, the  onboard charger supports up to 19,2 KW charging.
 As a result, you can charge the battery 0-100% from home in about 6 hours and 49 minutes.

 {{< sitefiguresized thumb="models/ford/f150_lightning/f150_lightning_extended_range/charging_1_st.jpg" title="Ford F150 Lightning Extended Range" width="3000" height="1506"  >}}